Introduction

 Histology and periodic acid-Schiff staining

 Kidneys were fixed in 10% buffered neutral formalin, further processed and paraffin embedded.
-3 μm sections were cut and stained using a Periodic acid-Schiff staining kit (Sigma) according to the manufacturer’s instructions.
+3 μm sections were cut and stained using a periodic acid-Schiff staining kit (Sigma) according to the manufacturer’s instructions.
 Tissues were imaged using a Leica DN2000 microscope and micrographs taken using Leica Application Suite software.
 Image analysis was performed using ImageJ; all images were contrast enhanced using the same parameters.

 Glomerulosclerosis was scored for each glomerulus as follows: 0=normal glomeruli; 1=up to 25% involvement; 2=25-50% involvement; 3=50-75% involvement; 4=over 75% involvement.
-The glomerulosclerosis index was calculated as described previously (23) and according to the formula [(1xN1)+(2xN2)+(3xN3)+(4xN4)]/(N0+N1+N2+N3+N4) were Nx is the number of glomeruli with each given score.
+The glomerulosclerosis index was calculated as described previously [23] and according to the formula [(1xN1)+(2xN2)+(3xN3)+(4xN4)]/(N0+N1+N2+N3+N4), where Nx is the number of glomeruli with each given score.
+Sections were assessed and scored blindly.

 Electron microscopy